ironhack-labs/lab-javascript-functions-and-arrays/README.md

 ### Remember our tests!

 We will be working with test again!
 You need to open the `SpecRunner.html` file in order to see them.
-The following instructions will guide you through all the methods and functionality your code should have to pass all the tests.
+The following instructions will guide you through all the functions and functionality your code should have to pass all the tests.

 ### Random Selector
-Create a method `randomSelector` to randomly select one element from a card stack.
-The method should receive an `array` as an argument, and return randomly one of the elements of the `array`.
+Create a function `randomSelector` to randomly select one element from a card stack.
+The function should receive an `array` as an argument, and return randomly one of the elements of the `array`.

 ### Create the mystery

-We need to create a `pickMystery` method that will call `randomSelector` for each card stack, and return an array with the 3 picked cards, a character, a weapon and a room.
+We need to create a `pickMystery` function that will call `randomSelector` for each card stack, and return an array with the 3 picked cards, a character, a weapon and a room.
 Our mystery should be stored on a `mysteryEnvelope` variable.

 ## Iteration 3 - <small>Revealing the mystery</small>